 - By the use of simple levers and push buttons, it can be easily controlled.
 The operator of a hydraulic system can easily start, stop, speed up and slow down.

-Compressed air is a mixture of all gases contains in the atmosphere.
+Compressed air is a mixture of all gases contained in the atmosphere.
 The unlimited supply of air and the ease of compression make compressed air the most widely used fluid for pneumatic systems.

-Some of the main advantages of pneumatic systems as follow:
+Some of the main advantages of pneumatic systems are as follows:

 - Availability of air.

 - Compressed air is easy to transport in pressure vessels, containers, and pipes.

 - Simple in construction and easy to handle.

 - Controlling the ability to pressure, speed and force is high.